FAQs

 What is the track record of the company?

 Established in 1973 - one company entity to date.
 Thermosash have 3 large well equipped nationwide facilities with a staff of around 220.
-We are are a committed company to rainscreen, pressure equalization and drainage principles, well before this weathering science was recognized as being required to provide a durable solution.
+We are a committed company to rainscreen, pressure equalization and drainage principles, well before this weathering science was recognized as being required to provide a durable solution.
 We run a sustainable business that ensures that we will be here to service you for your next project.

-We manufacture in house, we have all our own access equipment, we have the resource and we have the experience.
+We manufacture in house, we have all our own access equipment, we have the resource, and we have the experience.

-What is the companies capability?
+What is the company's capability?

 Thermosash was established in 1973, our staff are skilled with many local years and international experience and training.